yhr91/cs224w-notes/network-methods/pagerank.md

 ![BowTie_1](../assets/img/BowTie_1.png?style=centerme)

 -	If you look at the nodes on the left colored blue, they are able to reach a very small number of nodes before stopping
--	If you look at the nodes on the left colored purple, they are able to reach a very large number of nodes before stopping
+-	If you look at the nodes on the right colored magenta, they are able to reach a very large number of nodes before stopping
 -	Using this, we can determine the number of nodes in the IN and OUT component of the bowtie shaped web graph shown below.

 ![BowTie_2](../assets/img/BowTie_2.png?style=centerme)